 Being a dietetics student at Bluffton University means taking a challenging curriculum in which you'll learn the scientific foundation knowledge and skills that prepare you for a dietetic internship.
 All of our students receive practical experience in hospitals and the community while at Bluffton.

 Dietetics is a profession concerned with the science and practice of human nutritional care.
 A registered dietitian nutritionist (RDN) is an allied medical professional who puts into practice the science and art of food and nutrition in the service of people, individuals, families and communities.
 In Ohio, a registered dietitian must also be a licensed dietitian (LD).

 “Nutrition impacts everyone, everyone eats.
 And eating is not only a social thing that we do but also a metabolic processes that affects your health.
 So I really hope that somehow the research that I love doing will positively impact people’s health.”

 The first step in becoming a registered and licensed dietitian nutritionist is to complete a baccalaureate degree in an accredited dietetics curriculum, which Bluffton provides.

-After graduation, as a dietetics student, you are eligible to apply for an accredited internship program.
-Following completion of this 10-12 month internship, you a eligible to take the national registration examination, which in Ohio is also the state licensure exam.
+Following completion of this 10-12 month internship, you are eligible to take the national registration examination, which in Ohio is also the state licensure exam.
 Upon passing this exam, you are a registered and licensed dietitian.

 The Bluffton University dietetics program has maintained a high success rate.